 As we can see from the mHealth market, all mHealth apps can be put into groups according to target users and by the purpose of this app.
 To learn more about each type of mHealth apps check this article.

 As we can see even from the ratings above, the most widespread category is wellness and fitness.
+To learn more about this niche, we recommend reading the previous article about how to develop a fitness app.
 However, the number of condition management apps are increasing rapidly, now representing 40% of all health-related apps.

 There is one more interesting trend, revealed by Deloitte in its recent survey.
 A third of consumers are willing to use app that for identifying symptoms and for health coaching.